usman8786/facebook_lead_integration_with_frappe/README.md

 ## Custom Field Creation
 If the Facebook lead form includes fields not present in your Frappe Lead doctype, this app dynamically creates those fields as custom fields in the specified doctype.

+## 🤝 Contributions
+I actively encourage contributions!
+Feel free to submit a **pull request** for any improvements or new features.
+Your input is always welcomed, and I’m open to collaborating on projects and enhancements.

 ### License
 MIT